grscheller/scheller-linux-archive/haskellIntroProgramming/notes/HaskellLangRefSummary.md

    * Longest possible lexeme is read
      - `=` is reserved but `==` and `~=` are not
      -  case is reserved but cases is not
-   * Any kind of whitespace is a proper deliniter for lexemes
+   * Any kind of whitespace is a proper delimiter for lexemes
    * Only ANY type of characters are valid in Haskell programs
      - graphic character
      - whitespace character